cloudmesh/cloudmesh-nlp/documentation/README-aws.md

 From here we are going to create an access key ID and a secret key id.
 This step is trivial to the success of a translation example

-from this page select the user option under Iam Resources
+From the IAM dashboard page select the 'Users' option under IAM Resources

 after